ChristiaensGregor/Personal-Testing/README.md

 ## Installing required software
 * Development Environment : Android Studio

-    Now you can go and install Android studio : Download link https://developer.android.com/studio/ If this is your first time installing and you are not sure how to get started here is a guide on installing Android Studio : https://developer.android.com/studio/install
+    Now you can go and install Android studio :Download link https://developer.android.com/studio/ If this is your first time installing and you are not sure how to get started here is a guide on installing Android Studio : https://developer.android.com/studio/install